 In 2004, a small area on the sky was observed for a very long time by the Hubble Space Telescope.
 Hubble discovered thousands of remote galaxies, at look-back times of many billions of years.
 Large ground-based telescopes have studied the same part of the sky.
 By combining all those observations, astronomers discovered that early galaxies produced a lot of stars.
 The real baby boom occurred around 10 billion years ago.

 Now, ALMA has also observed this Hubble Ultra Deep Field.
-ALMA can’t see the stars that normal telescopes see.
-Instead, it detects the millimeter radiation from cold clouds of dust and molecular gas – the raw material from which new stars will form.
+ALMA sees other things than optical telescopes like Hubble see.
+For instance, it detects the millimeter radiation from cold clouds of dust and molecular gas – the raw material from which new stars will form.

 The ALMA observations revealed ‘pregnant’ galaxies.
-They hardly produce any visible light.
-However, they’re bright at the wavelengths that ALMA can see.
+They hardly produce any normal, visible light, so they are very faint when observed by Hubble.
+However, they emit a lot of radiation at the millimeter wavelengths that ALMA can see.
 These galaxies must contain large amounts of gas (including the carbon monoxide that ALMA detected).
 They’re about to give birth to large numbers of stars.

 Thanks to the new ALMA observations, astronomers now have a much better view of the baby boom period of the Universe.
 In the future, ALMA will study the Hubble Ultra Deep Field again, and for much longer, to find more of the pregnant galaxies that populated the early Universe.